Tenant screening file

 Reference workflow

-Keep previous-landlord contacts, notes, follow-ups, and red flags connected to the applicant.
+Keep previous-landlord contacts, notes, follow-ups, and concerns connected to the applicant.

 Rental-history context